infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

     Specifying NUMBER results in "Table 5"; specifying TITLE results in the title of the table.
 Corresponds to the XSLT parameter TABLELINK.

     **Note:** Support for PDF was added in DITA-OT 2.0.
 By default PDF uses the value NUMTITLE, which is not supported for other transformation types; this results in "Table 5.
 Title".

+-   **build-step.branch-filter**

+    Run process branch-filter The allowed values are true and false; the default value is true.

+-   **build-step.chunk**

+    Run process chunk The allowed values are true and false; the default value is true.

+-   **build-step.clean-preprocess**

+    Run process clean-preprocess The allowed values are true and false; the default value is true.

+-   **build-step.clean-temp**

+    Run process clean-temp The allowed values are true and false; the default value is true.

+-   **build-step.coderef**

+    Run process coderef The allowed values are true and false; the default value is true.

+-   **build-step.conref**

+    Run process conref The allowed values are true and false; the default value is true.

+-   **build-step.copy-flag**

+    Run process copy-flag The allowed values are true and false; the default value is true.

+-   **build-step.copy-html**

+    Run process copy-html The allowed values are true and false; the default value is true.

+-   **build-step.copy-image**

+    Run process copy-image The allowed values are true and false; the default value is true.

+-   **build-step.keyref**

+    Run process keyref The allowed values are true and false; the default value is true.

+-   **build-step.map-profile**

+    Run process map-profile The allowed values are true and false; the default value is true.

+-   **build-step.maplink**

+    Run process maplink The allowed values are true and false; the default value is true.

+-   **build-step.mapref**

+    Run process mapref The allowed values are true and false; the default value is true.

+-   **build-step.move-meta-entries**

+    Run process move-meta-entries The allowed values are true and false; the default value is true.

+-   **build-step.normalize-codeblock**

+    Run process normalize-codeblock The allowed values are true and false; the default value is true.

+-   **build-step.profile**

+    Run process profile The allowed values are true and false; the default value is false.

+-   **build-step.topic-profile**

+    Run process topic-profile The allowed values are true and false; the default value is false.

+-   **build-step.topicpull**

+    Run process topicpull The allowed values are true and false; the default value is true.

 -   **clean.temp**